Assistive Agent Optimization: How AI Decides What to Recommend

 Does Assistive Agent Optimization replace SEO?

 No. AAO contains SEO.
 Every SEO skill you have built still applies.
-The DSCRI-ARGDW pipeline includes traditional search indexing (gates 1 through 5) as a subset of the full 10-gate process.
+The DSCRI-ARGDW pipeline includes traditional search indexing as a subset of the full 10-gate process.
 A Semrush study found that 96 percent of AI Overview citations come from sources with strong E-E-A-T signals, which are the same signals traditional SEO has always targeted.
 You need both.

 My site ranks well on Google.
 Why would AI agents not see it?